Welcome to the Career Services of Columbia College. Career Services will support Columbia College students in all their career and employment needs.

 Contact your Columbia College Career Advisor, Linus Leow, at [email protected] or drop by Student Services (Room 220) on Tuesday – Saturday if you are feeling unsure about your career options.
 Set up and book an appointment here.

 All Career Services support will be conducted online now due to the ongoing COVID-19 situation.
-Please reach out to Career Advisor, Linus Leow, at [email protected] Monday to Friday between 9:30am to 5:00pm if you require support.
+Please reach out to Career Advisor, Linus Leow, at [email protected] Monday to Friday between 9:30am to 5:00pm (PST) if you require support or use our online booking system to set up an appointment.

 Online services offered: